 VPS Deployment

-Deploy Clawdbot on Amazon Web Services EC2 for enterprise-grade reliability.
+Deploy Openclaw on Amazon Web Services EC2 for enterprise-grade reliability.
 Complete guide for AWS infrastructure setup and configuration.

-Amazon Web Services provides enterprise-grade infrastructure for hosting Clawdbot.
-This comprehensive clawdbot aws guide covers deploying clawdbot on AWS EC2 with best practices for security, scalability, and reliability.
+Amazon Web Services provides enterprise-grade infrastructure for hosting Openclaw.
+This comprehensive openclaw aws guide covers deploying openclaw on AWS EC2 with best practices for security, scalability, and reliability.

-AWS is ideal for clawdbot aws deployments when you need enterprise-grade infrastructure:
+AWS is ideal for openclaw aws deployments when you need enterprise-grade infrastructure:

 • Global Infrastructure: Deploy in 30+ regions worldwide